thepalslab/finflo-financial-iq/README_Enhanced_Overview.md

 - There's no curiosity, no surprise, no ongoing relationship with knowledge.

 ## 📚 The Background
-U.S. Bank’s **Financial IQ** platform provides high-quality content on everything from mortgages to treasury management.
+Some Bank’s **Financial IQ** platform provides high-quality content on everything from mortgages to treasury management.

 But today, that content:
 - Lives on a separate site